MaxHorstmann/maxhorstmann.github.io/_posts/2017-05-22-ci-dotnetcore-lambda.md

 $ zip MyProject.zip *
 ```

 ... which creates the zip file we'll have to upload.
 We'll also have to specify a handler, which is the function's entry point in the format `assembly::namespace.class-name::method-name`.
 In our case, that's `MyProject::MyNamespace.MyClass::MyFunction`.
-We'll also have to specify a role for security purposes:
+Finally, we have to specify a role for security purposes:

 <img style="display:block;margin-left:auto;margin-right:auto" src="/images/lambda2.png"/>